iionly/Elgg-1.9_German_Language_Pack/README.txt

 r0 (Elgg 1.9dev):

-* Initial Release for Elgg 1.9 (Pre-Release based on Elgg 1.9dev github master from 2014/05/04)
+* Initial Release for Elgg 1.9 (Pre-Release based on Elgg 1.9dev github master from 2014/05/04),
+* Dual licensed under the MIT or GPL Version 2 licenses.